HenriKorver/strawberry-demo/README.md

 # Quering Books and Authors with GraphQL
 A simple example with Books en Authors for demonstrating GraphQL.
+The demo is developed with Python/Strawberry.